cosmonaut-ok/PiCOPIC/doc/conventions.md

 ## Other

 1. Calculation with writing to class member variables should be performed inside of this class (e.g. positions and velocities - Particles class, currents - Current class).
-Exception is AGlue, which performs cross-areas interaction.
+Exception is AGlue, which performs cross-domains interaction.
 2. Parts of complex names should be follow from general to specific (e.g. FieldElectric for electric field).